sfproductlabs/haswarm/README.md

 # High Availabilty Docker Swarm Config
 Using consul, traefik, docker swarm.
 This is recommended for **PUBLIC** swarms only.
-Setup another swarm for your intranet applications.
+Setup another swarm for your intranet applications, or at least improve the firewall configuration as per below.

 ## Getting started